simbav911/BTCz-Pay/README.md

 - Added invoice state and secret param in IPN pingback.
 - added IPN pingback by expired state=2.
 - Manage optional parameters by query string (?) instead of router path (/).
-- Solved double url encoding issue.
+- Solved double url encoding issue (by using query string).
+For route full path, you should use double url encoding.
 - Rewrite of some code parts.
 - Updated Web UI API explication with examples.
 - Added website icon.